victor/Git-Xcode-4/git_xcode_script.markdown

 Show the concept of resetting the HEAD pointer.
 Explain the various types of reset.

+## Reflog

+Introduce the concept of branches as pointers, and the garbage collector.
+If the garbage collector has not cleaned up a commit, we can restore it even if we have no pointer to it.
+Show git reflog

 # Demo 2 A good process to follow (Git Flow like process)